mediafly/extensions-documentation/extensions.md

 *Description:* Web Viewer will use open the URL in a new browser tab.
 Win/Mac app will open the URL in a new native window. <br>
 *Availability:* Web Viewer, Win/Mac.
 Requires mflyCommands.js 1.13.0+.

-### Links (Open and Goto)
+### Open an item

-Two types of links exist within Extensions: Open and Goto.
-When an Extension "opens" an item, the item appears on top of the navigational stack, and the user is only given a single option to escape the item, by tapping Done/Close.
-When an Extension "gotos" an item, the app opens that item and throws away the navigational stack behind it.
-The user is given the same navigational capabilities as if they opened the destination item directly.
+When an Extension opens an item, the item appears on top of the navigational stack, and the user is only given a single option to escape the item, by tapping Done/Close.

-To create either link, simply create a typical `<a href>` link with the source pointing to an mfly URL as specified below.

 #### Open an item
 *mflyCommands.js:* mflyCommands.openItem(_id_) <br>
 *Description:* Opens the specified item, where [id] is the ID of the item.
 As described above, the historical navigational stack is maintained, and the user can return to it.
 The ID for an item can be found in Airship.
 Expand the item, and the ID is displayed at the bottom. <br>
+*Availability:* iOS, Android, Web Viewer, Win/Mac

+#### Open another extension and pass some arbitrary parameters
+*mflyCommands.js:* mflyCommands.openItem(_id_, { params: { test: 'test' } }) <br>
+*Description:* Opens an extension with the specific id, where [id] is the ID of an extension.
+The extension will receive the params specified as query string parameters.
+The historical navigational stack is maintained. <br>
 *Availability:* iOS, Android, Web Viewer, Win/Mac

 #### Open an item from Search results, a Collection, or a Search Folder